- This event has passed.

 The MERL is located within what was Alfred Palmer’s (of Huntley & Palmers) family home which also houses the company archives 1837-1995, as part of the University of Reading’s Special Collections.

-This display is part of a joint programme of events and activities celebrating 200 years biscuit heritage at The MERL and Reading Museum, as part of Museums Partnership Reading, and funded by Arts Council England.
-Further details coming soon.
+This display was part of a joint programme of events and activities celebrating 200 years biscuit heritage at The MERL and Reading Museum, as part of Museums Partnership Reading, and funded by Arts Council England.

 The town of Reading is re-discovering its biscuit heritage with a series of events and visitor opportunities focusing around summer 2022.